eldronzhou/SDPR_paper/README.md

 ## Workflow
 **<a name="sim-geno"></a>1.
 Obtaining Genotype data**

-We provide the list of SNPs and individuals used in our simulations.
-You can obtain the exact genotype data we used if you have access the to UK Biobank.
+We provide the list of SNPs used in our simulations.
+Sample list used in the simulation can be obtained upon request so that you can obtain the exact genotype data we used if you have the access to UK Biobank.

 ```
 git clone https://github.com/eldronzhou/SDPR_paper.git